fmichellonet/AzureFunctions.Extensions.OpenIDConnect/README.md

 ## Requirements

-Azure Functions using v3 runtime and of course an identity provider (e.g. Google, Azure AD, etc..)
+Azure Functions using v3 or V4 runtime and of course an identity provider (e.g. Google, Azure AD, etc..)

 ## How to use it